cdl-geneseo/geneseo-dictionary/B/Brain.md

 # Brain

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Brain

 Created by  Unknown User (tjc13), last modified on Nov 24, 2008

 brain  : a maneuver in which a male manipulates his testicles into the likeness of a human brain.